paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2010-01-29-melbourne.markdown

 Keeping with this theme of sporting geekery, I was also keen to check out [Albert Park][10], host to the Australian Grand Prix every March.
 Although it was obvious to make out from maps situated around the park, it took me some time to realise that main road that circles the lake was indeed the race track.

-{% figure "The pit lane on the Albert Park grand prix circuit" %}
+{% figure caption:"The pit lane on the Albert Park grand prix circuit" %}
 {% picture /2010/01/melbourne_albert_park.jpg alt="" %}
 {% endfigure %}